Central Park West (TV series): Synopsis

 Central Park West premiered on September 13, 1995, and aired Wednesdays from 9:00 - 10:00 p.m.
 With a cast headlined by Mariel Hemingway, Central Park West centered around the glamorous and exciting life of the staff of trendy magazine Communique, owned by Allen Rush (Ron Leibman), "the Darth Vader of publishing".
 Mariel Hemingway played the role of Stephanie Wells, the newly appointed editor-in-chief of Communique.
 Central to the plot is the rivalry between Stephanie and Allen's stepdaughter Carrie Fairchild (Mädchen Amick), a scheming young woman who does her best to seduce Stephanie's writer husband Mark Merrill (Tom Verica).
 The series followed several other ambitious New Yorkers, as well as the evil and deceitful Australian bombshell Rachel Dennis (Kylie Travis), the new fashion editor at Communique.

 Reception

 Central Park West was initially geared towards Generation X viewers and was heavily promoted by CBS.
 The series failed to draw in viewers and was put on hiatus in November 1995.
 Central Park West was then revamped in an effort to attract older viewers.
 Mariel Hemingway's character was written out of the series, and Gerald McRaney, Noelle Beck and Raquel Welch joined the cast.
 Retitled CPW, the revamped version, which consisted of eight episodes, began airing June 1996, Wednesdays and Fridays from 10:00 - 11:00 p.m.
 The changes were unsuccessful as CBS canceled the series on June 28, 1996.

+Canadian Broadcast

+Throughout the run, the show was Also simulcast on CBC Television.